 Improved Accuracy and Tool Life

 5-axis machining improves accuracy by requiring less set-ups.
 More set-ups means more room for a potential error.
 Some jobs can even be done in a single set-up, drastically reducing the risk of error.

 With shorter cutting tools comes longer tool life.
 Five axis machines allow the machine head to be closer to the surface of the cutter.
 This allows for the use of a higher cutting speed which ultimately leads to a longer tool life as vibration is reduced.

 To end off the list of benefits we are including what is most important to machine shop owners, saving money.
 All the benefits listed above fall under the umbrella of saving users money.
-It is difficult to put a exact monetary value on all of these factors, but any experienced CNC Operator or Machinist will be able to see the benefits, both immediate and long term.
+It is difficult to put an exact monetary value on all of these factors, but any experienced CNC Operator or Machinist will be able to see the benefits, both immediate and long-term.